 More transparancy for all players

-Serviced apartments is the generic term for commercial units in the form of a serviced apartment building or aparthotel.
 Serviced apartments are furnished units that always have cooking facilities.
-The equipment of the units is designed for longer stays.
-Typical hotel services are associated with this, whereby the service level varies according to the concept.
+The units are designed for longer stays.
+They are associated with typical hotel services, although the level of service varies according to the concept.

 • Aparthotels usually offer a 24/7 reception service as well as other typical hotel services and areas such as gastronomy, conference, fitness and wellness.